Substra/substra/doc/README.md

   - metrics: path to the metrics python script
   - permissions: define asset access permissions

-  The data samples path must point to a valid JSON file with the following
+  The option --data-samples-path must point to a valid JSON file with the following schema:
-  schema:

   {
       "keys": list[str],